dounix/hosonwireless/README.md

 PrintExp works mostly fine in wine with default settings, without installing the strange Chinese VC runtimes required on windows.

 Things that don't work...

+Going to the advanced/net settings crashes PrintExp, these settings are curious in any case.
+After getting wireless working, set your ethernet interface staticlly to 192.168.172.11/24, the above settings won't be needed

+The Adjust calibration instructions don't show in the window, I have this problem on windows 10 as well

 As stated above, when using a raspberry pi(and arm emulation of x86 vs hangover) there will be printing pauses It's possible print calibration fails to print the number scale(likely font issue, may be resolved)